MitchellGerdisch/tesla-lightshow/README.md

 - I make no attempt to be model agnostic.
 These are done for a Model Y.
   - That said, there is not reason they shouldn't work for any model.

+## Limitations

+- My Rear Lights submodel does not appear to work with the "Single Strand" effect.
+The On/Off stuff works but not the single strand effect - perhaps because it's doesn't start with node 1?
+  - Someone submitted a PR to the tesla lightshow repo that creates separate models.

 # References

 Tesla Getting Started: https://github.com/teslamotors/light-show